 Known For : Venuvana | Japanese Stupa | Vulture's Peak or Griddhakuta

-Rajgir is known as one of Buddha’s favorite places where he gave two of his most famous sermons.
+Rajgir is known as one of Buddha’s favourite places where he gave two of his most famous sermons.
 The Saptparni cave here housed the first Buddhist council while the Gridhakuta hill was where Budha gave the Lotus Sutra and the Prajnaparamita, two of his important sutras.
 An equally enchanting sight here is the white Shanti Stupa which has four gold statues of Buddha.

 Best Time : October to March